 Not Just Another Test: Understanding the PSAT

 Most students take the PSAT at their high school in the fall of their sophomore or junior year.
-Inquire with a teacher or guidance counselor as to when the test will be offered and how to sign up.
+Ask a teacher or guidance counselor when the test will be offered and how to sign up.